For all inquiries, scheduling, rescheduling, or cancellations, please contact info@ethostrainingchi.com or call/text 312-877-5881. Thanks!

 Acupuncture and Traditional Chinese Medicine

-Traditional Chinese Medicine (TCM) has been practiced for over 2,000 years.
-During acupuncture, a primary modality of TCM, hair-thin needles are used to direct blood flow and restore balance within the body, which helps to support our innate healing responses.
-Acupuncture is known to reduce inflammation, alleviate pain, regulate hormones, balance emotions, and positively influence the nervous s...
+Traditional Chinese Medicine (TCM) is a medical system that is over 2,000 years old, indigenous to East Asia.
+A primary modality of TCM is acupuncture, hair-thin needles used to direct blood flow and restore balance within the body.
+Acupuncture is known to help reduce inflammation, alleviate pain, regulate hormones, process emotions and balance the nervous system, and support our innate heali...
 Read More

 • Emotional health, stress, anxiety, and/or depression